 NRSR 0021.
-Nursing Fundamentals and Geriatric Nursing Units: 11
+Nursing Fundamentals and Geriatric Nursing

-Prerequisite: Completion of BIOL 4 or 8A/8B, 5 or 7A/7B, 6, NUTF 10, HDEV 1, PSYC 100, MATH A, and ENGL 1A with grades of "C" or better; eligibility for ENGL 11

-396 (99 lecture, 297 laboratory)
+Prerequisite: Completion of BIOL 4 or 8A/8B, 5 or 7A/7B, 6, NUTF 10, HDEV 1, PSYC 100, MATH A, and ENGL 1A with grades of "C" or better Hours: 396 (99 lecture, 297 laboratory)

 Introduction to nursing with overview of its evolution, present trends and issues, legal and ethical aspects and the major concepts underlying today's practice.
-Theory and correlated clinical practice related to utilizing the nursing process based on Roy's Adaptation Model to provide direct care to stable adult and elderly patients.
+Theory and correlated clinical practice related to utilizing the nursing process based on Roy's Adaptation Model to provide direct care to stable adult and geriatric patients.
 Emphasis on basic human needs and promoting adaptive mechanisms for attaining and maintaining wellness.
 Students gain the knowledge and skills necessary to perform all basic nursing procedures. (letter grade only) (CSU)